Acusick1/ImageClassifier/ImageClassifier/README.md

 ## Next steps
 - Testing suite
-- Additional training options (padded convolution layer, KFold cross validation)
+- Additional training options (additional convolution layers, KFold cross validation)
 - Additional command line options (training method, image size, arguments to be passed to model.fit)
 - Save class names alongside model for use in App
 - Add visuals, make Jupyter notebook to give a walk-through of functionality and visual results for model development